-Routines can make your barn life easy and simple - so when you are done with a ride, incorporate icing.
+- Routines can make your barn life easy and simple – so when you are done with a ride, incorporate icing.
 If it’s hot, your horse needs a shower.
-This is perfect, as cold therapy and icing effectiveness is helped with damp or wet legs.
+This is perfect, as cold therapy and icing effectiveness are helped with damp or wet legs.
 If your horse doesn’t need a shower, use a wet rag to dampen your horse’s legs before icing.

 If it ails him, you can ice it.